Are Aluminum Windows Worth the Investment?

 Long-Term Savings

-• Rare maintenance: No painting or sealing needed, saving $100–$300 yearly.
+• Rare maintenance: No painting or sealing is needed, saving $100–$300 per year.

 • Insurance perks: impact windows made from aluminum qualify for storm-resistant discounts in hurricane zones.